ciscorx/smart_device_svr/README.md

           ccronexpr_misc_utils.so is compiled by the following:
              gcc -o ccronexpr_misc_utils.so ccronexpr_misc_utils.c -shared -fPIC

-          luajit and luasocket must be compiled, in their respective directories, with: make && make install
+          luajit and luasocket must be compiled, in their respective directories, using the command: make && make install For arm64, you'll need to instead delete the enclosed luaJit folder and download the latest luajit source using the command: git clone http://github.com/luajit/luajit.git

-          luasocket must have in its src directory a copy of lua.h luaconf.h and luaxlib.h pertaining to lua-5.1, which have already been provided.
+          luasocket must have, in its src directory, a copy of lua.h luaconf.h and luaxlib.h, pertaining to lua-5.1, which have already been provided.

           The following scripts are copied to /usr/bin: send_to_smart_device_svr.lua